spydersoft-consulting/ops-automation/README.md

 # Automation Tools #

-This repository contains tools and scripts used for automated management of resources within the home lab.
+This repository contains tools and scripts used for automated management of resources within my home lab.

 ## What's Inside? ##